-Here’s another dark decadent colour cake and it’s a unique flavour pairings.
+Here’s another dark decadent colour cake and it’s a unique flavour pairing.
 The combinations really goes hand in hand.
 Though it’s looks is not pretty.
 It’s irresistible moist, light and delicious.

 I have recreated Silvia Colloca recipe.
 Instead of apricot and milk, I use canned mandarin segments and mints with milk and thickened cream.
 I have omitted almond flakes and replace it with thyme and drizzle honey on top.
 That’s why it’s a dark decadent colour cake.

 This is a very easy, quick and no mess at all.
 I will use this method as its really is simple and less time to bake.
 However, ingredients amounts varies with baking time.